-- Inquiry Inquiring of management and others within the service organization who, in the service auditor's judgment, may have relevant information. - Observation Observing operations and inspecting documents, reports, and printed and electronic records of transaction processing. - Inspection Involves examining records or documents, whether in paper form or electronic form. - Reperformance Involves the independent execution of procedures or controls that were originally performed as part of the entity's internal control.
+- Inquiry Inquiring of management and others within the service organization who, in the service auditor's judgment, may have relevant information. - Observation Observing operations and inspecting documents, reports, and printed and electronic records of transaction processing. - Inspection Examining records or documents, whether in paper form or electronic form. - Reperformance Independently executing procedures or controls that were originally performed as part of the service organization's internal control.